Epimodev/react-drop-portal/README.md

 default to 0, duration of enter and exit animations

 **onClickOutside** `(optional) function (): void`
-function called when user click outside portal
+function called when user click outside portal or when portal become outside screen

 **children** `ReactNode | function ({ position: 'top' | 'bottom' }): ReactNode`
 Portal content.
 You can use a function if you need portal position relative to the target (can be usefull to render tooltip arrow in right orientation)